bangbay/wp-user-avatar/readme.txt

 `<img src="{imageURL}" class="wp-user-avatar wp-user-avatar-medium" />`

-**Note:** WordPress adds more CSS classes to the avater not listed here.
+**Note:** WordPress adds more CSS classes to the avatar not listed here.

 == Screenshots ==

+1. WP User Avatar lets you upload your own Default Avatar.
-1. WP User Avatar adds a field to your profile in edit mode.
+2. WP User Avatar adds a field to your profile in edit mode.
+3. After you've set a WP User Avatar image, you can remove it.

 == Changelog ==

+= 1.2 =
+* Add: Default Avatar setting

 = 1.1.7 =
 * Bug Fix: Change update_usermeta to update_user_meta